libremfg/rhize-docs/content/how-to/bpmn/use-jsonata.md

 ### Recursively find child IDs

-This function uses recursion and a predefined set of naming rules to generate (or find) a set of child IDs for an entity.
+This function uses recursion and a predefined set of naming rules to find (or generate) a set of child IDs for an entity.
 The `n` value determines how many times it's called.

-Besides searching, recursive functions have many uses with nested manufacturing data.
-Recursion is also often used in algorithms to calculate metrics and performance statistics.
+Many payloads in manufacturing have nested data.
+Recursive functions such as the following provide a concise means of traversing a set of subproperties.

 ```
 (